-Counsel's request for an enlargement of time was made roughly within $30\,$ days after receipt of a copy of the Department's brief.
+Counsel's request for an enlargement of time was made roughly within 30 days after receipt of a copy of the Department's brief.
 The Board found that counsel's request for an enlargement of time timely and her reasons sufficient to grant the request.
 Plainly, counsel showed due regard for the prescription of the regulations regarding timely filing.

-In sum, we are of the view that with marginally more effort the Department could have filed ${\bf a}$ proper motion for reconsideration by February 13, 1987, as the Board requested it do.
+In sum, we are of the view that with marginally more effort the Department could have filed a proper motion for reconsideration by February 13, 1987, as the Board requested it do.

 The fair, orderly and timely disposition of cases appealed to the Board depends in good measure on the compliance of both parties with the provisions of the applicable regulations regarding timely filing of briefs and motions.
-For us to deem this particular motion of the Department timely would neither be fair to Ms.
+For us to deem this particular motion of the Department timely would neither be fair to Ms. H nor constitute orderly and timely disposition of the case.